 At the successful completion of this course the student will be able to demonstrate increased coordination and awareness of the body in motion, increased control and strength, specifically of the center of the body and increased flexibility.
 Students will learn basic contemporary dance steps and terminology, specific steps and their individual demands.
 Students will also understand the relationship of music and dance and come away with a general appreciation and informed opinion of the art form.

-PE815 Health & Human Performance

-Length/Credit: 1 semester - 1⁄4 credit
+PE815 Health & Human Performance Grade Level: 9, 10, 11, 12 Length/Credit: 1 semester - 1⁄4 credit

-This course is offered at 9X impact, (HS)2, and BELL academies.
 This physical education course was designed for students that do not participate in interscholastic but still want to know the basics of some physical skills such as: resistance training, proper movement execution, mobility, flexibility, and running technique.
 The course will also go over the importance of nutrition, recovery, stress reduction, time management, and the formation of healthy habits.
 The goal of this course is to empower students with the knowledge to keep themselves healthy and happy throughout their time after high school.